pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/loadbalancerbackendaddresspool.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const loadBalancerBackendAddressPool = new azure_nextgen.network.latest.LoadBalancerBackendAddressPool("loadBalancerBackendAddressPool", {
+const loadBalancerBackendAddressPool = new azure_nextgen.network.LoadBalancerBackendAddressPool("loadBalancerBackendAddressPool", {
     backendAddressPoolName: "backend",
     loadBalancerBackendAddresses: [
         {